+NOTE 2: The NF service consumer shall provide more than one attribute "evSubsc" within the "MediaSubComponent" data type if different events applies to different single-modal data flow.

 An IP flow description is based on the definition of the packet filter for an IP flow (direction, IP source and destination address, protocol, and source and destination port) as defined by "FlowDescription" data type, the type of service or traffic class as defined in the "tosTrCl" attribute and, when the feature "DetNet" is supported, the flow label and the IPsec SPI as defined in the "flowLabel" and "spi" attributes respectively.